Billaferd/QuantumNexus/Species.md

 - Creation of instant fortifications from surrounding materials
 - Planetary-scale attacks by influencing tectonic activity

+### Backstory

+The Geomantic Order evolved on a tectonically active world, developing a symbiotic relationship with their planet's core over millions of years.
+As their civilization advanced, they discovered that their connection to their homeworld could be extended to other celestial bodies, allowing them to communicate with and influence planets themselves.

+Their expansion into the stars brought them into conflict with the Lithic Concord, another faction with strong ties to planetary bodies.
+The resulting "War of Resonance" was less a traditional conflict and more a contest of wills, with both sides attempting to sway planets to their cause.
+The war ended in a stalemate, with both factions agreeing to share certain worlds and establish rules for planetary influence.

+This encounter taught the Geomantic Order the importance of understanding different approaches to planetary symbiosis.
+They began to study other factions' relationships with celestial bodies, leading to a more nuanced and diplomatic approach in their interactions.

+The Order's ability to reshape planetary environments brought them into conflict with the Ferro-Sapiens, who saw their activities as a threat to potential mining operations.
+However, it also led to a strong alliance with the Verdant Symbiosis, as the Order's planetary manipulation complemented the Symbiosis' ecosystem management.

+The Geomantic Order maintains a cautious relationship with the Nebula Shepherds, recognizing their mastery over gaseous planets as a counterpoint to their own focus on terrestrial worlds.
+This has led to collaborative efforts in understanding planetary formation and evolution.

+In recent times, the Order has taken an interest in the Quantum Concordat, seeing parallels between their planetary communication and the Concordat's trans-dimensional existence.
+This unlikely partnership has led to experiments in communicating with planets across different realities, with results that continue to puzzle and fascinate other factions.

+The Geomantic Order's unique connection to planets has made them valuable mediators in conflicts involving celestial bodies.
+They often work to prevent escalation of wars that could result in planetary destruction, earning them respect even from their rivals.

 ## 16. The Axiom Network

 - **Type**: Information-based Entities